9 Things Every Newbie Should Know About Cocktail Making

 Shaking a cocktail

-When it comes to shaking a cocktail, there are two main techniques:
+When it comes to shaking a drink, there are two main techniques:

-• Dry shaking, which is done without ice.
-This approach is normally used when combining ingredients for a cocktail that features cream and/or egg whites.
+- Dry shaking, which is done without ice.
+This approach is normally used when combining ingredients for a mixed drink that features cream and/or egg whites.
 In cases like these, you want everything to aerate and emulsify well to provide a nice, light mouthfeel.
-Add the ingredients to your cocktail shaker, place the lid on firmly, and shake for 30 – 60 seconds.
+Add the ingredients to your shaker, place the lid on firmly, and shake for 30 – 60 seconds.
 Dry shaking is then typically followed by wet shaking to cool and dilute the drink before serving.

 TIP: Effervescent ingredients should never be shaken.

-If you want to master the art of cocktails, why not enrol on a cocktail-making class?
+If you want to master the art of mixed drinks, why not enrol in a class?
 It can be a fun and different activity to do with your friends or your partner, while also giving you the advantage of being taught by a pro.
-You’ll be able to learn and master all cocktail techniques, even the most advanced ones and gain confidence in your skills.
+You’ll be able to learn and master all the techniques, even the most advanced ones, and gain confidence in your skills.
 What’s more, mixologists will teach you how to understand and combine flavours, so when you go experimenting on your own, you’ll have a solid basis to start from.
 What’s more, you’ll recognise different types of spirits and how to choose them.
-Last but not least, it’s a great way of making new friends who share a passion for cocktails!
+Last but not least, it’s a great way of making new friends who share a passion for making delicious clinkers!

 Now you know!
 Following these cocktail making guidelines when you shake, stir and sip at home will set the stage for all sorts of amazing drink creations.
 Now go forth and shake some magic…